MATTHEW WILSON SMITH | TAPS Chair and Professor

-Assistant Professor and Director of Undergraduate Studies; Theory; History; Criticism; Middle Eastern Theatre; Islam and the Arts; Arab Theatre; Directing; Historiography; Postcolonialism; Nationalism; Ethnography; Performance and Politics.
+Assistant Professor, Theory; History; Criticism; Middle Eastern Theatre; Islam and the Arts; Arab Theatre; Directing; Historiography; Postcolonialism; Nationalism; Ethnography; Performance and Politics.
 At Stanford University, Samer Al-Saber is affiliated with the Center for the Comparative Study of Race and Ethnicity, and the Abbasi Program in Islamic Studies.
 Before joining the faculty at TAPS, he has taught a wide range of topics in theory, history, and performance, including various periods in theatre history from antiquity to the present, Conflict and Theatre, Arab Theatre and Culture, Palestinian Theatre, Performing Arabs, Staging Islam and American Politics, Orientalism and the Victorians, Workshops in Theatre, Play Analysis, Introduction to Theatre, and Acting.
 He received his MFA from the University of Calgary and his PhD from the University of Washington.
 His recent scholarship focuses on Palestinian theatre in Jerusalem.
 His work appeared in Theatre Research International, Alt.Theatre, Performance Paradigm, Critical Survey, Theatre Survey, Jadaliyya, Counterpunch, This Week In Palestine, and various edited volumes, such as Palgrave’s Performing For Survival, Edinburgh Press’ Being Palestinian, and the Freedom Theatre’s recently published Performing Cultural Resistance in Palestine.
 He is the co-editor of the anthology Stories Under Occupation and Other Plays from Palestine, forthcoming from the In Performance series by Seagull Press.
 He has previously held the positions of Assistant Professor of Theatre Studies at Florida State University and Andrew W. Mellon Postdoctoral Fellow at Davidson College.

 JENNIFER DEVERE BRODY | Professor